 - Large curved bowl with large capacity

 - Suitable for children up to age 5

 - Slips occasionally

-The Onedone Portable Potty Urinal (check price on Amazon) is a lifesaver for busy parents.
+The Onedone Portable Potty Urinal (check price on Walmart) is a lifesaver for busy parents.
 This cup-sized device boasts a friendly elephant head that’s designed to catch a steady stream of urine.
 Prevent smelly, embarrassing accidents by taking this small urinal on the go.
 It’s small enough to shove in a purse or backpack.

 Its leak-resistant seal will keep its yellow contents from ruining the day.
 Use during and after potty training.
 With the Onedone on hand, you’ll never have to peel off the highway in search of a public restroom.